-\$3,042,061 from Drinking Water State Revolving Fund Grants In Fiscal Year 2020 we reduced the capital investment budget to \$33.4 million from \$38.8 million in Fiscal Year 2019.
-However, actual spending in Fiscal Year 2020 was \$27.7 million, adjusted in response to the COVID-19 pandemic.
-The RWA reduced costs by taking advantage of grants from the federal government's Drinking Water State Revolving Fund program.
-Since we began participating in this program, the RWA has received \$3,042,061 in DWSRF grants.
-In Fiscal Year 2020, we received a grant of \$179,513 through this program.
+In Fiscal Year 2021 the capital investment budget was \$20.3 million.
+The RWA reduces costs by taking advantage of grants from the Drinking Water State Revolving Fund (DWSRF) program and pursues other low/no-cost financing opportunities.
+Since we began participating in this program, the RWA has received \$3,842,061 in DWSRF grants and pursue other low- and no-cost financing opportunities.
+In Fiscal Year 2021, we received a grant of \$800,000 through this program.
 These grants help maintain service reliability while also reducing our reliance on debt financing.